 The Receive Level Signal Detect (RLSD) option allows you to define whether the RLSD control lead is held on (high) or off (low).
-The third option is norm (normal), which means that RLSD will behave as described in Table 1-16.
-Not available for 8203/8214 when DTE is selected.
+The third option is norm (normal), which means that RLSD will behave as described in Table 1-12.